-Rebecca Parris was born in Newton, Massachusetts on December 28, 1951.
-She was born of a family of musicians and educators.
-Rebecca performed from the age of 6, mostly in musical theatre.
-Her parents encouraged her to pursue the study of music.
-She studied with world-famous vocal coach, Blair MacClosky (her uncle) and attended the Boston Conservatory.
-Rebecca started her professional career in music working with various top 40’s bands in the Northeast.
-She found that she preferred singing jazz and embarked upon a career in the jazz world.
-Rebecca has performed all over the world with her own groups, as well as with some of jazz's greatest legends, including Dizzy Gillespie, Buddy Rich, Woody Herman, Terry Gibbs, David Fathead Newman, Norman Simmons.
+Parris began her professional career in music working with various top 40’s bands in the Northeast before finding her true musical passion in the Jazz world.
+Since then, Rebecca has performed all over the world with her own groups, as well as with some of Jazz’s greatest legends, including Dizzy Gillespie, Buddy Rich, Woody Herman, Terry Gibbs, David “Fathead” Newman, Norman Simmons.
 Harold Jones, Andy Simpkins, Gerry Wiggins, Bill Cunliffe, Red Mitchell, Buster Cooper, Nat Pierce, and many others.

 Parris’ second passion was teaching, both in a private, one-on-one and workshop setting.
 Her lessons and workshops focused on technique, performance and the “business” side of music, as well as lyric delivery, scat, and improvisation.

 Rebecca’s most recent album release was “You Don’t Know Me” on the Saying It With Jazz label where she performed some well-chosen standards with her long-time trio: Brad Hatfield, piano; Peter Kontrimas, bass; and Matt Gordy, drums, plus guest artists Jerry Bergonzi and Houston Person on tenor saxophone and Gary Burton on vibes.